sachin19183/sachin19183.github.io/_posts/system/2026-03-29-buildingthesilentwarrior.md

 Over and over again in span of not days but months and somewhere along that process, this became more than a website.
 It became a system that actually reflects how I learn.

 As you browse through the articles, I want to be transparent about one thing: I have taken help from AI primarily to review grammar and occasionally sanity-check technical accuracy.
-I also learned the markdown syntax from AI andtake help for formatting from time to time.
+I also learned the markdown syntax from AI and take help for formatting from time to time.

 None of the articles are copy-pasted from AI.
 My purpose here is to learn along the way---not to publish a narrative that I don't truly understand or own.

 ------------------------------------------------------------------------

-> If something doesn't work in Jekyll, it's usually not broken---you
-> just haven't matched the structure yet.
->